isomerpages/mse-zerowaste/_waste-streams/04-recycling-right.md

 #### What can you do an individual?

-*	Recycle more – deposit your waste at [designated collection points](/recycle/where-to-recycle/), eg blue bins
+*	Recycle more – deposit your waste at [designated collection points](/recycle/where-to-recycle/), eg blue bins, e-waste bins

-*	Recycle right - [Do not contaminate with food or liquid waste](/recycle/how-to-recycle/)
+*	Recycle right - [Do not contaminate with food or liquid waste](/recycle/how-to-recycle/) Make sure that containers are fully emptied before depositing them into the recycling bins, and food or liquid waste cannot be thrown into the recycling bins.

 [Back to top](#top)